Royal Challengers Bengaluru

-Royal Challengers Bengaluru, formerly Royal Challengers Bangalore, also known as RCB, are a professional Twenty20 cricket team based in Bengaluru, Karnataka, that competes in the Indian Premier League (IPL).
-Founded in 2008 by United Spirits, the team's home ground is M. Chinnaswamy Stadium.
-They won their first title in 2025.
-The team finished as the runners-up on three occasions: in 2009, 2011, and 2016.
-They have also qualified for the playoffs in ten of the eighteen seasons.
+The Royal Challengers Bengaluru, also known as RCB, formerly the Royal Challengers Bangalore, are a professional Twenty20 cricket team based in Bengaluru, Karnataka, that competes in the Indian Premier League (IPL).

+They won their first title in 2025 and their second title in 2026.
+The team finished as the runners-up on three occasions in 2009, 2011, and 2016, and have also qualified for the playoffs in eleven of the nineteen seasons.

-As of 2025, the team is captained by Rajat Patidar and coached by Andy Flower.
-The franchise has competed in the Champions League, finishing as runners-up in the 2011 season.
-As of 2024, RCB was valued at $117 million, making it one of the most valuable franchises.
+As of 2026, the team is captained by Rajat Patidar and coached by Andy Flower.
+The franchise has competed in the Champions League Twenty20, finishing as runners-up in the 2011 season.
+As of 2024, RCB's brand value was estimated at $117 million, making it one of the most valuable IPL brands.

+Established in 2008, the franchise was purchased by United Spirits and later acquired by a consortium comprising the Aditya Birla Group, The Times Group and Blackstone in 2026.
+The team was acquired for a record $1.78 billion, representing the highest valuation for a franchise in IPL history.